 The Alabama Department of Mental Health is in the process of transforming the delivery of Medicaid Waiver programs to engage and empower all individuals to build a plan and vision for their own lives within the communities they live.
-This change focuses on a person-centered approach which examines existing strengths and abilities each individual possesses, as well as the strengths of their communities and natural supports, to identify the combination of supports and services that will assist in achieving their life goals.
+This change focuses on a person-centered approach that examines existing strengths and abilities each individual possesses, as well as the strengths of their communities and natural supports, to identify the combination of supports and services that will assist in achieving their life goals.

-The new approach ensures these unique strengths and abilities are identified, celebrated and included in the exploration of life goals and the plan for achieving those goals.
+The new approach ensures these unique strengths and abilities are identified, celebrated, and included in the exploration of life goals and the plan for achieving those goals.
 Individuals are equal partners in support of living their best life.

 For existing ID/LAH waiver programs the changes will begin by October 1, 2020.
 For the new Community Waiver Program, beginning January 1, 2021, the changes will start with the program.